Old Ideas World Tour: Australia/New Zealand leg

 On 29 July 2013 it was announced on Cohen's official page that the tour would continue in November and December with concerts in New Zealand and Australia.
 Additional concerts for Wellington, Sydney and Melbourne were announced a few weeks after.
 However, the Australian concerts of those concerts were rescheduled to smaller venues, indicating much slower ticket sales than anticipated.

 The last leg of the tour consisted of 16 concerts in both countries, including two open air shows for the "A Day On The Green" concert series.
 The setlist included "Anthem" again as the closing song of the first set at all concerts.
 Overall there was very little variation, with only 30 different songs being played (a standard setlist included between 25 and 28 songs).
 "In My Secret Life" was played on two occasions towards the beginning of the leg, as was the song "Waiting for the Miracle".
 The latter one re-appeared at the Wellington and Auckland concerts, though in a much different and 'darker' version as compared to the previous version that was played during this and last tour.
 The song "I've Got a Secret" was also played on a few occasions during the encores.
-The final concert of the tour was played on 21 December 2013 in Auckland, New Zealand; with no indication on any future tour or any other release plans.
+The final concert of the tour was played on 21 December 2013 in Auckland, New Zealand.
+It was the last concert of Leonard Cohen.